khw11044/khw11044.github.io/_posts/blog/papers/paper-etc/2021-04-01-CLASSIFICATION-BASEDANOMALYDETECTIONFORGENERALDATA.md

 $$\tilde{P(m^{'}|T(x,m))} = \frac{e^{-||f(T(x,m))-c_{m^{'}}||^2 +  \epsilon}}{\sum_{\tilde{m}}e^{-||f(T(x,m))-c_{\tilde{m}}||^2} + M \cdot \epsilon} \qquad (4)$$

 At test time we transform each sample by the $$M$$ transformations.
-By assuming independence between transformations, the probability that x is normal (i.e. x \in X) is the product of the probabilities that all transformed samples are in their respective subspace.
+By assuming independence between transformations, the probability that $$x$$ is normal (i.e. $$x \in X$$) is the product of the probabilities that all transformed samples are in their respective subspace.
 For log-probabilities the total score is given by:

+> test time에 우리는 $$M$$ transformations을 통해 각 sample을 transform한다.
+transformations 간의 independence을 가정함으로써, $$x$$가 정규일 확률(즉, $$x \in X$$)은 변환된 모든 samples이 respective subspace에 있을 확률의 product이다.
+log-probabilities의 경우 total score는 다음과 같다.

 $$Score(x) = -\log P(x \in X) = -\sum_m \log \tilde{P}(T(x,m) \in X_m) = -\sum_m \log \tilde{P}(m|T(x,m)) \qquad (5)$$

 The score computes the degree of anomaly of each sample.
 Higher scores indicate a more anomalous sample.

 ![algorithm1](/assets/img/Blog/papers/Classification-based/Algorithm1.JPG)

 ## 4 PARAMETERIZING THE SET OF TRANSFORMATIONS

 Geometric transformations have been used previously for unsupervised feature learning by Gidaris et al. (2018) as well as by GEOM (Golan & El-Yaniv, 2018) for classification-based anomaly detection.
 This set of transformations is hand-crafted to work well with convolutional neural networks (CNNs) which greatly benefit from preserving neighborhood between pixels.
 This is however not a requirement for fully-connected networks.
 Anomaly detection often deals with non-image datasets e.g. tabular data.
 Tabular data is very commonly used on the internet e.g. for cyber security or online advertising.
 Such data consists of both discrete and continuous attributes with no particular neighborhoods or order.
-The data is onedimensional and rotations do not naturally generalize to it.
+The data is one-dimensional and rotations do not naturally generalize to it.
 To allow transformation-based methods to work on general data types, we therefore need to extend the class of transformations.

 We propose to generalize the set of transformations to the class of affine transformations (where we have a total of $$M$$ transformations):

 $$T(x,m) = W_{m}x + b_m \qquad \qquad (6)$$

 It is easy to verify that all geometric transformations in Golan & El-Yaniv (2018) (rotation by a multiple of 90 degrees, flips and translations) are a special case of this class (x in this case is the set of image pixels written as a vector).
 The affine class is however much more general than mere permutations, and allows for dimensionality reduction, non-distance preservation and random transformation by sampling $$W$$, b from a random distribution.

 Apart from reduced variance across different dataset types where no apriori knowledge on the correct transformation classes exists, random transformations are important for avoiding adversarial examples.
 Assume an adversary wishes to change the label of a particular sample from anomalous to normal or vice versa.
-This is the same as requiring that $$\tilde{P} (m^{'}|T(x,m))$$ has low or high probability for $$m^{'} = m$$.
+This is the same as requiring that $$\tilde{P} (m^{'}\|T(x,m))$$ has low or high probability for $$m^{'} = m$$.
 If $$T$$ is chosen deterministically, the adversary may create adversarial examples against the known class of transformations (even if the exact network parameters are unknown).
 Conversely, if $$T$$ is unknown, the adversary must create adversarial examples that generalize across different transformations, which reduces the effectiveness of the attack.

 To summarize, generalizing the set of transformations to the affine class allows us to: generalize to non-image data, use an unlimited number of transformations and choose transformations randomly which reduces variance and defends against adversarial examples.